 -

 The standing selection committee is experienced at evaluating proposals and candidates based on the sponsor eligibility and selection criteria.
 In addition to the proposed project, this may include the quality of the applicant’s academic record and research, evidence of exceptional creativity and productivity, and the candidate’s potential.
-They may also take into account past university nominations as well as other prestigious programs they select for.
-In terms of diversity, the committee aims for a portfolio of nominations that over time is balanced based on gender, background and discipline.
+They may also take into account past university nominations as well as other prestigious programs they select for and aim for a portfolio of nominations that is balanced over time.

 Information for applicants